apache/gravitino/docs/iceberg-rest-service.md

 ### HDFS configuration

-The Gravitino Iceberg REST catalog service adds the HDFS configuration files `core-site.xml` and `hdfs-site.xml` from the directory defined by `gravitino.iceberg-rest.classpath`, for example, `iceberg-rest-server/conf`, to the classpath.
+You should place HDFS configuration file to the classpath of the Iceberg REST server, `iceberg-rest-server/conf` for Gravitino server package, `conf` for standalone Gravitino Iceberg REST server package.

 ## Starting the Iceberg REST server

-To start the service with Gravitino server:
+To start as an auxiliary service with Gravitino server:

 ```shell
 ./bin/gravitino.sh start
 ```

-To start a standalone server:
+To start a standalone Iceberg REST catalog server:

 ```shell
 ./bin/gravitino-iceberg-rest-server.sh start